DuncanClonts/DOX/README.md

 Duncan Clonts Dox:

 Aliases:
-DunkeyKong
-Dunkey
-EzHits
-JeffreyRuthridge
-Skepta
+DunkeyKong,
+Dunkey,
+EzHits,
+JeffreyRuthridge,
+Skepta,
+hits4u,
 and many more scammer names.

 Known scammer, hacker, and shitty guy.
 If you give him access to anything, he will fuck you over.
 Has no real knowledge of hacking.
 Just a script kiddy.
 Uses botnets and rats to infilitrate people who have no sense.
 Then uses them to the best of his ability.
-(Which isn't much but he could find you paypal password and fuck you good)
+(Which isn't much but he could find you paypal password and fuck you good) He mainly cracks accounts using software available on most forums.
+Besides those 2 things, no threat.

 Diagnosed Schizophrenic.
 Maybe even autistic